Deadline: March 15th

 - Give students the chance to submit their own research findings to national meetings and present if accepted.

 As a nonprofit academic health organization, Cedars-Sinai is dedicated to ensuring that the future of healthcare is in good hands.
 The Ray Charles Foundation Scholars Fund in Neurosurgery was established in an effort to minimize racial and economic disparities in neuroscience research.
 The program recognizes Cedars-Sinai’s ongoing commitment to building and sustaining excellence in its diverse academic and medical community by inviting students from diverse and underrepresented backgrounds to apply for a medical academic scholarship.

-The Ray Charles Foundation Scholars Fund in Neurosurgery provides a salary dependent upon the student’s level of education, skills and research experience.
+The Ray Charles Foundation Scholars Fund in Neurosurgery provides a salary dependent upon the student’s level of education, skills and research experience as well as funding to support housing.
 In addition to those attending an HBCU, students from diverse and underrepresented backgrounds who meet the eligibility criteria are encouraged to apply.